 1 to 2 hours is too short.
 Can I work longer?

-If you find you often need more than an hour, you might be trying to make things that are too complex.
+If you find you often need more than 90 minutes, you are probably trying to make things that are too complex.

 Can I post a work in progress and keep working on it tomorrow?